Regular Price: $33.99

-The Fox Body was introduced in 1979, built on the Fox Platform.
+The Fox Body was introduced in the 1979 Mustangs, built on the Fox Platform.
 This was a huge departure from the styling of the Mustang II.
 Between 1979 and 1986 this Mustang was easily identified by its 4 headlights, or “Four Eyes”, but in 1987 the front end changed, trading the 4 headlights for a more “aero” dynamic look.
-The late 80’s were especially popular due in part to the low cost, stock power and easily available aftermarket performance parts.
-By 1989 Ford already had it’s eyes on the next platform and the 1990, 1991, 1992 & 1993 Mustangs received minimal changes.
-Several limited editions were produced during this time.
-In 1993 the Ford SVT Cobra and Cobra R were produced.
-The Last Fox was produced in September of 1993.
-The Fox body mustangs retain a huge following to this day, and as a result many aftermarket and performance products are available.
+The 1990, 1991, 1992 & 1993 Mustangs received minimal changes.
+Several limited editions were produced, including the 1993 Ford SVT Cobra and Cobra R. The Fox body mustangs retain a huge following to this day, and as a result many aftermarket, performance and late model restoration products are available.

-The SN-95 redesign was the first one in 15 years, and it was dramatic.
+The SN-95 Mustang was the first redesign in 15 years, and it was dramatic.
 Sweeping curves replaced the simple lines of the Fox, and a new generation was born.
-1994 would be the first year since 1974 a hatchback would not be offered, gone too was the notchback designation.
 Ford poured money into the redesign of the platform, addressing handling, vibration and softening the overall harshness of the ride.
-The interior changed to feature a “dual” cockpit that mimicked the curves now adorning the exterior of the car.
-The option list was long and featured many choices that would soon become standard like power windows & doors, air conditioning, cruise control and upgraded sound system.
-In 1999 the Mustang was redesigned again, with sharper contours, and harder lines than the previous model.
-2001 was also the first year the Mustang was marketed to the right-hand drive market.
+The option list was long and featured many choices that would soon become standard; like power windows & doors, air conditioning, cruise control and upgraded sound system.
+The 1999 Mustang was redesigned with sharper contours and harder lines than the previous model.

-At the 2004 Auto Show, Ford unveiled the redesigned 2005 Mustang.
-The styling was reminiscent of the Mustangs of the late ‘60s; they called it retro-futurism.
-The 2005 Mustang was the first to offer the MyColor option, which allows you to change the lighting in your instrument cluster.
-In the following years there were several new option packages available.
-In 2006 you could get the Pony Package, 2007 brought heated seats and Satellite radio and the California Special Mustang.
-Standard side airbags appeared in 2008 along with HID headlights and color changing ambient lighting.
-The engines remained the same for the ’05-’10 production years with the base model engine pushing 210 hp and the GT producing 300 hp, but the exterior was redesigned again in 2010 to reduce the drag.
-The emblem was also changed and the headlights were redesigned to include integrated turn signals.
-The sequential turn indicator LED taillights were also added in 2010.
+The 2005 Mustang styling was reminiscent of the Mustangs of the late ‘60s; they called it retro-futurism.
+In the 2006 Mustangs you could get the Pony Package, 2007 brought heated seats and Satellite radio and the California Special Mustang.
+The engine base models pushed 210 hp with the GT producing 300 hp, but the 2010 Mustangs were redesigned again in 2010 to reduce the drag.
 The new styling focused on a redesign of front end and grille.
-This is the first generation Mustang to be sold in Japan in left hand drive form.
 2013 brought another facelift, a larger grille, and LED accent strips on the now standard HID headlights.
-The Pony package features spot lights under the mirrors that project a Running Horse puddle light.